The official blog of the Lung Institute.

 You and your doctor will work together to develop the best COPD treatment plan for you, which may include inhalers, steroids, herbal supplements, vitamins, lifestyle modifications, oxygen therapy, pulmonary rehab and alternative therapies, such as cellular therapy.

 What You Can Do for National COPD Awareness Month 2016

 For many people, a combination of these COPD treatments is usually used, so your treatment plan is individualized to your needs.
 Traditional COPD treatments like bronchodilators and corticosteroids work to manage symptoms.
 Lifestyle modifications like quitting smoking, exercising and eating a healthy diet aim to improve quality of life and COPD symptoms.
-Another treatment option is stem cell therapy, which is an alternative treatment option.
+Another treatment option is cellular therapy, which is an alternative treatment option.

 Cellular treatment works to promote healing from within the lungs, potentially slowing disease progression and improving quality of life.
 In fact, many people report feeling better, reducing their oxygen therapy use and living a more active lifestyle after cellular therapy.
 In combination with traditional treatments and as part of a COPD treatment plan, cellular therapy has helped many people breathe easier.

 For National COPD Awareness Month 2016, you can take your healthcare into your own hands, help raise awareness about COPD and its impact as well as be a light in the darkness for someone with COPD who needs a helping hand.
 If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.